-You can find out loads more about crypto investment by reading our guides and courses on cryptocurrency.
+You can find out loads more about cryptocurrency investment by reading our guides and courses on cryptocurrency.
 But if you feel you’re ready to invest, click on the above links and begin your investment journey.

-Our top tips for investing in cryptos
+Our top tips for investing in cryptocurrency

 By now you’ve got a broad overview of how to invest in cryptocurrency.
 Let’s run through some of the key takeaways: